-- i) Bestwood Village (up to 500 homes through new allocations, 79 homes on existing commitments) - ii) Calverton (up to 1,300 homes through new allocations, 218 homes on existing commitments) - iii) Ravenshead (up to 330 homes through new allocations, 116 homes on existing commitments). - d) In Gedling up to 260 homes will be provided in other villages not specifically identified above, solely to meet local needs. - 4.
-Significant new employment development will take place in the following areas: - a) Boots & Severn Trent site, in Broxtowe; - b) Top Wighay Farm[#] in Gedling;
+- i) Bestwood Village (up to 500 homes through new allocations, 79 homes on existing commitments) - ii) Calverton (up to 1,300 homes through new allocations, 218 homes on existing commitments) - iii) Ravenshead (up to 330 homes through new allocations, 116 homes on existing commitments). - d) In Gedling up to 260 homes will be provided in other villages not specifically identified above, solely to meet local needs.

-- c) Boots site, in Nottingham City; - d) Southside Regeneration Zone, in Nottingham City; - e) Eastside Regeneration Zone, in Nottingham City; - f) Eastcroft area of the Waterside Regeneration Zone, in Nottingham City; and
+- 4. Significant new employment development will take place in the following areas: - a) Boots & Severn Trent site, in Broxtowe; - b) Land in the vicinity of the proposed HS2 station at Toton in Broxtowe; - c) Top Wighay Farm# in Gedling; - d) Boots site, in Nottingham City; - e) Southside Regeneration Zone, in Nottingham City; - f) Eastside Regeneration Zone, in Nottingham City; - g) Eastcroft area of the Waterside Regeneration Zone, in Nottingham City; and

-In addition,
+In addition.

-- g) Gedling Colliery/Chase Farm (if development commences in the plan period), in Gedling. - 5.
+- h) Gedling Colliery/Chase Farm (if development commences in the plan period), in Gedling. - 5.
 Retail, health, social, leisure and cultural development will be located in or on the edge of the City Centre and the Town Centres of Arnold and Beeston.
 The District Centre of Bulwell will be developed to become a Town Centre.
 New retail development of an appropriate scale will be developed at the Waterside Regeneration Zone, and at Gedling Colliery/Chase Farm if development commences in the plan period.
 Further detail is set out at Policy 6. - 6.
 Major new transport infrastructure will be provided to encourage sustainable alternatives to using the private car, address the impacts of growth, and/or meet the objectives of the Local Transport Plans as follows: - a) existing planned transport schemes which are essential to the delivery of the Core Strategy and with committed funding are: